Stay up to date

 Mass assignment issue occurs where the lack of properties filtering allows exposure of internal variables or objects.
 Due to lack of restrictions, an endpoint may provide access to other properties outside the authorized scope allowing a threat actor to modify objects related to those parameters.
-This also illustrates how direct mapping client inputs to internal variables can be exploited by unauthorised users.
+This also illustrates the API security risk how direct mapping client inputs to internal variables can be exploited by unauthorised users.

 How to prevent?